SAP-samples/teched2023-AI284v/exercises/ex5/README.md

 ## Summary

-You've now extracted information from a work contract document using the Schema Configuration feature from Document Information Extraction and LLMs.
+You've now successfully extracted information from a work contract document using the Schema Configuration feature from Document Information Extraction and LLMs.

 Congratulations, you've completed all the exercises.